koodikulma-fi/data-memo/README.md

 - Memos, triggers and data sources are especially useful in state based refreshing systems that compare previous and next state to determine refreshing needs.
 - The basic concept is to feed argument(s) to a function, who performs a comparison on them to determine whether to trigger change (= a custom callback).

-### library - data: `createDataMemo`
+### library - data: `createMemo` / `createDataMemo`

-- `createDataMemo` helps to reuse data by comparing arguments.
+- `createMemo` helps to reuse data by comparing arguments.
 By default, only recomputes if any arg was changed.

 ```typescript